-The purpose of the community engagement was to inform the development of the Frankston City Council Safe Community Policy and Strategy 2023-2033, using a two staged approach as stated below.
-To date, the first stage of the engagement has been conducted only, with the second stage being planned for 2023.
+The purpose of the community engagement was to inform the development of the Frankston City Safer Communities Policy and Strategy 2023-2033, using a two staged approach.

-- Stage 1:Open community consultation on community safety in Frankston City, Conduct a broad and inclusive community consultation to capture perceptions and experiences of safety from a diverse range of community members, along with the community's vision and priorities for a safer community. - Stage 2: Open community consultation on the Draft Safe Community Policy and Strategy Seek feedback on the Draft Policy and Strategy prior to it going to Council for adoption, details TBC for 2023.
+Stage 1: Open community consultation on community safety in 28 February - 3 April 2022 Frankston City Undertake a broad and inclusive community consultation August - September 2023 process to capture a diverse range of community member's (additional targeted experiences and perceptions of safety, vision and priorities for a consultation) safer municipality.
+Stage 2: Open community consultation on the Draft Safe Community 6 October - 5 November 2023 Policy and Strategy 2023-2033 Seek feedback on the Draft Policy and Strategy confirming the vision, strategic priorities and initiatives prior to it going to Council for adoption on December 11 2023.